laravel-presets/tall/README.md

 ## Pagination

 This preset sets up the paginator in the `AppServiceProvider` file.
-If you wish to not use itn you can add the `--no-pagination` flag.
+If you wish to not use it, you can add the `--no-pagination` flag.

 # Credits